emdonahue/Fiat/Fiat-Core.package/Yui.class/README.md

 where <item/player> - reports room of item/player
-is <item/player> in <room> - confirms if entity is in room how <goal> - reports a plan for satisfying goal
+is <item/player> in <room> - confirms if entity is in room how <goal> - reports a plan for satisfying goal why <proposition> - reports the action that made proposition true [why inventory yui sword1] who <action> - reports who last took the action in the past [who get sword1] when <proposition> - reports the action that would make the proposition true [when inventory yui sword1]

-NYI:
-why <proposition> - reports the action that made proposition true